bluesky/tiled/docs/source/how-to/direct-client.md

 Tiled is designed "service-first", and all clients including the Python one typically operate using HTTP over TCP.
-But in some situations it can be convenient to access a Catalog's data more directly in Python.
+But in some situations it can be convenient to access a Tree's data more directly in Python.
 Such as:

 * You only care about accessing the data from Python, you don't care about enforcing any access controls (the user is trusted), and you don't want to pay